-In middle school, 6th graders are encouraged to push themselves further in their writing and write with increased complexity in terms of length, topics written about, vocabulary, and general writing techniques.
-At the same time 6th graders practice and refine many of the skills previously taught to them while enhancing them with the new skills and techniques they learn.
+In middle school, 6th graders are encouraged to push themselves further in their writing and write with increased complexity in terms of length, subject matter, vocabulary, and general writing techniques.
+At the same time, 6th graders practice and refine many of the skills previously taught to them while enhancing them with the new skills and techniques they learn.

 - Writes using more complex vocabulary and about more complex content.

-- Writes for an extended period of time such as long-term research or writing pieces that may take a week.
+- Writes over extended periods of time, such as when writing long-term research or expressive pieces that may take a week.

 - Writes for short amounts of times, such as in one sitting.

 - Writes a variety of genres for a variety of audiences.